SOS Children's Village Cartagena

 Inauguration of SOS Children's Village Cartagena (photo: F. Espinoza)

 Cartagena de Indias is a city with a population of around 900,000 located on the Caribbean Coast of Colombia.
-The capital of the "Bolívar" department is considered a major tourist attraction, mainly due to its nearby beaches and a very well-preserved colonial centre.
+The capital of the "Bolívar" department is considered a major tourist attraction, mainly due to its nearby beaches and a very well-preserved colonial center.
 Its charming colonial flair and the Caribbean beaches that attract hordes of tourists are contrasted by the crippling poverty that marks thousands of lives in the shanty towns around touristy "ciudad amurallada" ("walled city").

 Poverty and social exclusion often limit the parents' ability to care for and look after their children.
 As a result, family disintegration and child abandonment may seriously hamper a child's mental and physical development.
 The Bolívar department has also been a region profoundly affected by the internal war that continues to take a heavy toll on the Colombian people.
 An estimated 40,000 of all displaced people in the department of Bolívar are children younger than 14 years of age.

 With millions of tourists flocking in, prostitution has also been on the rise in Cartagena.
 Although the Colombian government has started a number of initiatives to combat commercial sexual exploitation, the problem of sex tourism has become formidable in Cartagena.
-Unfortunately, it often involves very young children, mostly from poor, marginalised families.
+Unfortunately, it often involves very young children, mostly from under pressured, marginalized families.
 It is estimated that roughly 1,500 children are involved in child prostitution in Cartagena.
 Strolling down the colonial avenidas, one is permanently confronted with young children asking for money and food.
 For many of them, life in the streets is only bearable when they take drugs or inhale glue.

-Supporting poor and marginalised families
+Supporting under pressured and marginalized families

 What we do in Cartagena de Indias